 When Your Normal is My Trigger: Unpacking Multiple Generations and White Privilege

-Your organization, board, volunteers and funders represent an wide diversity of generations at work together.
-This fun and engaging session uses the backdrop of Generational Understanding and Predictable Triggers to re-frame communication across differences.
-Attracting talent, legitimizing your leadership bench, handling conflict, leading culture change, raising money, building a diverse workforce, working competently across cultures – all of these happen within a multi-generational context.
+Your organization, board, volunteers, and funders represent a wide diversity of generations at work together.
+This engaging session uses the backdrop of Generational Understanding and Predictable Triggers to re-frame communication across differences.
+Attracting talent, legitimizing your leadership bench, handling conflict, leading culture change, raising money, building a diverse workforce, and working competently across cultures – all of these happen within a multi-generational context.
 Leading in today’s workplace means that we must improve at attracting, motivating, retaining, and refereeing across differences.
-This session will include practical tips, a sense of humor and some serious ideas.
+This session will include practical tips, a sense of humor, and some serious ideas.

 - Understand how to recognize differences and manage across generational divides